denten-books/plain-text/1-chapter.md

 mechanisms to symbols, the symbol carries with it a message of symbolic control.

-Conversely, to encounter the universal Turing machine as a book---an instrument for symbolic exchange---means to recover the physical roots of computation.
-When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
-The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
-Moses broke the first set of tablets, but the word remained, for a time, immutable.
-The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].

-## 1.4 Splitting the Sign (Historical Preconditions)

 Through the ideal of a universal Turing machine, symbolism evolves into its final and totalizing form.
 By converting machine states into symbols, the Turing machine represents the ultimate negation of matter.
 It subsumes all